On our first call together, a potential client said her biggest roadblock in losing weight was not being able to stop sugar cravings.

 Planning your meals and snacks ahead of time helps eliminate the uncertainty that leads to bad choices.
 You’ll be less tempted and less likely to have cravings if you don’t have to think about what your next meal is.
 (4)

-Foods to Avoid (They Make Sugar Cravings Worse!): When do you have your worst sugar cravings?
+Foods to Avoid (They Make Sugar Cravings Worse!): Quick tip: Simply removing sugar or sweetener in tea or coffee each morning can go a long way.
+When do you have your worst sugar cravings?
 How do you usually deal with them?
 Let me know your favorite healthy sweet food indulgences and ways you meet your needs emotionally in the comments!

 Here are more ways to stop sugar cravings

 How to stop sugar cravings by giving in (in a healthy way)